kiet8112006/olist-data-analysis/README.md

 The analysis shows that the core transactional columns (order_id, customer_id, order_status, order_purchase_timestamp) do not contain missing values.

 However, some columns related to the delivery process (order_approved_at, order_delivered_carrier_date, order_delivered_customer_date) contain NULL values.
-This is expected because not all orders reach the delivery stage (for example, canceled or unavailable orders).
+NULL values in delivery-related columns are expected because not all orders progress through every stage of the fulfillment process (e.g., canceled or unavailable orders).

 #### Duplicate Order ID Check
 To ensure data integrity, a duplicate check was performed on the order_id column.